 For $n=2$ this followed from the constraints (\ref{phi2constraint}) only assuming that $F$ was invertible.
 Then $a$ was determined to be $a=1/{4F}$.
 The same trick would not work for $n\geq 3$, so (\ref{hand}) is an extra constraint, not coming from (\ref{generalconstraint}), which nevertheless allows to solve trivially (\ref{generalconstraint}).
 Moreover, $a$ is arbitrary, so there are indeed solutions to $\Phi^3=0$ that do not solve $\Phi^2=0$.
 For $n=3,4,5,\dots$ the sets of solutions that we obtain in this way are identical.

-The constraint (\ref{hand}), when projecting onto the reduced algebra (putting the fermions to zero), gives $A=0$, which leaves us with the affine algebra $C^\infty(\C)$, something similar to what happened in Example \ref{nonaffine-ex}.
-The superalgebra would be $C^\infty(\C)[\chi_1, \chi_2]$, that is, the algebra of the affine superspace $\C^{1|2}$.
+The constraint (\ref{hand}), when putting the odd variables to zero, gives $A=0$, which leaves us with the affine algebra $C^\infty(\C)$, something similar to what happened in Example \ref{nonaffine-ex}.
+The superalgebra would be $C^\infty(\C)[\chi_1, \chi_2]$, that is, the algebra of the affine superspace $A^{1|2}$.

 $\square$

 \end{remark}

 This type of constraints appear in Ref. \cite{gh}.